bridgetlane/mason-rummy/README.md

 Example included

 ## .deck
-The deck is read from a .deck file
+When playing with a pre-stacked deck, the deck is read from a .deck file.
+Playing without uses an automated deck.
 The .deck file must have 65 card descriptions, separated by any whitespace Card descriptions are suit + value: CDHSP/123456789TJQKA Example included